ArchVizMobile/backend/README.md

 This code was developed using `Python 3.11` - it is a must to use >3.11 because python api's have been used that were introduced in 3.11!

+For the Database we used a MongoDB - Make sure you have a running instance of it!

+## Installation

+Before Installing, make sure you have the repository cloned on your machine.

-Next install required modules via
+Install required modules via:

 ```bash
 pip install -r requirements.txt
 ```

 Before usage, make sure you copy the [.env.example](.env.example) into a [.env](.env) file and fill it according to your data.

-For the Database we used a MongoDB.

 An example config can be found below.